1. Opening Your KiCad .kicad_pcb File

-After opening your KiCad project (.pro file), double-click the .kicad_pcb file or click the “PCBNew” button to open the PCB editor.
+When working on your KiCad project, simply open the .kicad_pcb file by double-clicking it within the project (.pro file) or by clicking the “PCBNew” button to access the PCB editor.

-Navigate to the “File” menu, then select “Plot”.
-Choose the necessary layers (for 2-layer boards), and click the “Plot” button to generate the relevant layers.
+To generate Gerber files from your KiCad PCB, go to the “File” menu, choose “Plot,” select the required layers (for 2-layer boards), and then click “Plot” to create the necessary layers.

 - Top Layer: pcbname.GTL